dltxio/idem-mobile/README.md

 ### 4. Posting the signed data back to the exchange

 Finally, _Idem_ sends the credentials payload back to the website.
 Upon receipt of the credentials, the website authenticates the signature against the payload and shows a success message to the user.
-Obviously, it's up to the website to handle the success or failure of the verification of the user in whatver way it sees fit.
+Obviously, it's up to the website to handle the success or failure of the verification of the user in whatever way it sees fit.

 ## Demo/MVP